-No. Members of the group have come from the Materials Science Department, the Chemistry Department, the Electrical Engineering Eepartment and the Applied Physics Department.
+No. Members of the group have come from the Materials Science Department, the Chemistry Department, the Electrical Engineering Department and the Applied Physics Department.
 Students have come into the group having majored in any one of these subjects plus Mechanical Engineering and done quite well.
 When someone joins the group, Professor McGehee assesses that person's strengths and weaknesses and advises them on what courses to take in order to have the right background for doing the research.
-He did not know what a semiconducting polymer was when he started his PhD research with Alan Heeger, so you shouldn't worry about not having the right background.
+He did not know what a semiconducting polymer was when he started his PhD research with Alan Heeger, so you shouldn't worry about not having a specialized background.

 5. What do you look for when you are selecting students?

 While I like to see that a prospective student has done well in their courses at a strong undergraduate institution, there are other factors that I look for as well.
 I look for candidates with extensive research experience and strong recommendation letters from their supervisors.
 I also look for candidates that have excelled in extracurriculars, such as sports, music or service to charities or environmental organizations.
 I particularly like candidates who have demonstrated leadership and have excellent communication skills.
 I look for candidates who would love to do science even if it had no application, but who choose to devote their career to something that will make the world a better place.

 Members of the group have very different skill sets.
 Some are extremely good at using numerical methods for modeling, others have a strong background in traditional materials science and others excel at building and using complex lab equipment.

 6. Will contacting professors before applying to Stanford increase my chances of being admitted?
 Can you look over my credentials and let me know what my chances of being admitted are?